bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/deploying-fleet-manager-to-openshift.md

 - `MAS_SSO_ENABLE_AUTH`: Enables MAS SSO authentication for the Data Plane.
 Defaults to `true`.
 - `MAS_SSO_BASE_URL`: MAS SSO base url.
 Defaults to `https://identity.api.stage.openshift.com`.
 - `MAS_SSO_REALM`: MAS SSO realm url.
 Defaults to `rhoas`.
-- `MAX_ALLOWED_SERVICE_ACCOUNTS`: The default value of maximum number of service accounts that can be created by users.
-Defaults to `2`.
 - `MAX_LIMIT_FOR_SSO_GET_CLIENTS`: The default value of maximum number of clients fetch from mas-sso.
 Defaults to `100`.
 - `OSD_IDP_MAS_SSO_REALM`: MAS SSO realm for configuring OpenShift Cluster Identity Provider Clients.
 Defaults to `rhoas-dinosaur-sre`.
 - `TOKEN_ISSUER_URL`: A token issuer url used to validate if JWT token used are coming from the given issuer.
 Defaults to `https://sso.redhat.com/auth/realms/redhat-external`.